Video

 the institute for independent journalists presents the

-2025 Live, Online Freelance Journalism Conference
+2025 Freelance Journalism Conference Recordings

 Cultivate resilience with the Institute for Independent Journalists at the 2025 online freelance conference.
 Hear from keynote speakers like author and radio host Celeste Headlee on how to build strength through community.
-Take advantage of networking opportunities with assigning editors as well as fellow freelancers, and learn wisdom, tips and tricks to keep your business sustainable.
-Already purchased?
-Log in to SoundPath.co to access the bonus bundle.
+Learn wisdom, strategies and freelancer-tested tools to keep your business sustainable.

 Write your awesome label here.